Ayushmann’s winning presence backs a story that must be told and discussed

 The latest Ayushmann Khurrana starrer restores the sanity at our movies that has been amiss for a while in 2019.
 Fresh off the success of his last venture, ‘Mulk’, director Anubhav Sinha offers a scathing critique on the Indian society that has been plagued with the redundant system of caste-based prejudices.
 For those who do not know, Article 15 of the Indian Constitution prohibits discrimination of Indians on basis of religion, race, caste, sex or place of birth.

 Set in Lalgaon, Uttar Pradesh, ‘Article 15’ begins with the transfer of IPS officer Ayan Ranjan (Khurrana) from New Delhi to a remote village that is sitting on a ticking time bomb.
 Three young girls have gone missing after reporting absent from their day job, following their request for a hike of Rs.3 in their daily wages being denied.
 Two days later, two of the girls are found dead, hanging from a tree while there are no clues about the whereabouts of the third girl.
 Ayan finds himself in the midst of a botched up investigation where his subordinates have failed to act upon official complaints, dissing them on the pretext of phoney cases being filed.
-Ayan confronts Gaura (Sayani Gupta), the sister of the missing third girl, who confronts him about the chain of events.
+Ayan confronts Gaura (Sayani Gupta), the sister of the missing third girl, who confides into him about the chain of events.
 Ayan has two challenges at hand.
 One, to seek justice and the other, to fix the ‘imbalance’ amongst his peers.
 Infact, his immediate subordinate Bhram Dutt (Manoj Pahwa) insists that the murder of the two girls was an act of honour killing as they indulged in a same-sex relationship.
 He even coerces the local doctor Malti Ram (Ronjini Chakraborty) to fake an inaccurate post-mortem report.
 Will Ayan’s quest see the light of the day?
 And what are the repercussions on the society at large, following a crime of such nature?

 Written by Sinha and Gaurav Solanki, ‘Article 15’ is not an easy watch.
 Shot by Ewan Mulligan and replete with background score by Mangesh Dhakde, the film’s audio-visual narrative is gut-wrenching and chances are you will find yourself contemplating on how your actions or words have inadvertently contributed to the malice of caste-based politics.
 An outstanding scene where Ayan discusses about the categorization of castes amongst his peers is whistle-worthy.
 Edited by Yasha Ramchandani, the proceedings are crisp and thankfully, songs are not infused to deviate from the story.
 Infact, tense moments are lightened with cleverly infused humour.